deltachat/securejoin/source/new.rst

 Our verification approach thus fits into the Autocrypt key distribution model which does not require extra services from third parties either.

-While Autocrypt Level 1 focusses on passive attacks such as sniffing the mail content by a provider, active attacks are outside of the scope
+While Autocrypt Level 1 focuses on passive attacks such as sniffing the mail content by a provider, active attacks are outside of the scope